 A good way to dissolve the dilemma of feeling frozen and stuck is to separate yourself from your current situation and feelings and instead focus on your future goals.

 You decide that you no longer push yourself to find quick solutions today.
-Instead you concentrate on your future life, your life after the change.
-What do you want to do, how do you wish to feel?
-How can you describe your goals for the next phase of your life?
+Instead, you concentrate on your future life, your life after the change.
+What do you want to do, how do you wish to feel, think and live?

-How to find ideas for your new goal/vision
+How to find ideas for your new vision

 Start by describing the theme of your current life phase.

 What’s been your main focus of the present chapter of your life?
 The ‘big-picture’ goal?
 Your current identity?
 If your life was a book, what would the title of the current chapter be?